NannyKeeper/nannykeeper/README.md

 NannyKeeper is DIY-leaning by design.
 NannyKeeper isn't right if:
 - You want a service to literally file every form for you (use Poppins, HomePay, or GTM instead).
-- Your worker is a true 1099 contractor (different rules — see IRS [Publication 926](https://www.irs.gov/publications/p926) for the household-employee-test).
+- Your worker is a true 1099 contractor (different rules — see IRS [Publication 926](https://www.irs.gov/publications/p926) for the household-employee test).
 - You need international payroll outside the United States.

 For almost every nanny, the IRS classifies the relationship as "household employee," not contractor.